 - 5. The snoopy core is a snooping profiler that is able to profile software running on a soft processor in real time.
 The counters calculate the exact number of clock cycles spent executing contiguous address ranges.
 The user specifies the number of counters and the lower and upper bounds for each counter before synthesis.
 This information can be used by embedded system designers to determine which, if any, sections of the software should be moved to hardware to achieve the required design specifications. - 6.
 Lauch XPS and open your lab5/system.xmp project.
 Open the IP Catalog tab located in Project Information Area.
 The snoopy core should appear filed under Project Repository.
-Add an instance of the snoopy core by right clicking the core and selecting Add IP.
+Add an instance of the snoopy core (OPB MicroBlaze Profiling Counters) by right clicking the core and selecting Add IP.
 The core will appear in the list of System Assembly View.
-Connect it to the slave OPB by clicking the green empty circle associated with the core.
+Switch to Bus Interfaces tab and connect it to the slave PLB(mb_plb) by clicking the empty gold circle associated with the core.
 Switch to the Addresses view and place the new snoopy instance somewhere in the memory map.
-The core requires 256 bytes of address space to be allocated to it aligned at a 256-byte boundary (don't forget that the OPB only covers the address space not covered by the ILMB and DLMB i.e., 0x00010000-0xFFFFFFF).
+The core requires 256 bytes of address space to be allocated to it aligned at a 256-byte boundary (don't forget that the PLB only covers the address space not covered by the ILMB and DLMB i.e., 0x00010000-0xFFFFFFF).
 Feel free to check the parameter settings for the core by double-clicking on it.
-The default values are fine for now. - 7.
+The default values are fine for now.
+Note: Press Generate Addresses in address tab to ensure the addresses of ILMB and DLMB do not overlap. - 7.
 The snoopy core functions by monitoring some trace signals provided by the MicroBlaze.
-These are documented on the MicroBlaze core's datasheet, accessible by right-clicking on the microblaze_O entry in the System Assembly View and selecting View PDF Datasheet.
+These are documented on the MicroBlaze core's datasheet, accessible by right-clicking on the microblaze_0 entry in the System Assembly View and selecting View PDF Datasheet.
 Specifically, the PC_EX signal of the snoopy core must be connected to the Trace_PC signal provided by the MicroBlaze and the valid_instr signal of the snoopy core must be connected to the Trace_Valid_Instr signal of the MicroBlaze.
-Wire up these connections by entering Trace_PC and Trace_Valid_Instr in the Net column next to the snoopy core's PC_EX and valid_instr ports, respectively. - 8.
-Select the Application tab, remove the old system source file, and add the new source file (lab5/code/system.c).
-Double-check that the compiler options are set to build the user application without optimizations
+Wire up these connections by entering Trace_PC and Trace_Valid_Instr in the Net column next to the snoopy core's PC_EX and valid_instr ports, respectively.

-(Hint: look at the Optimization Level in the Debug and Optimization tab of the Compiler Options dialog) and the libraries with optimizations (Hint: look for the extra_compiler_options variable in the Software Platform Settings dialog).
+- 8. Select the Application tab, remove the old system source file, and add the new source file (lab5/code/system.c).
+Double-check that the compiler options are set to build the user application without optimizations (Hint: look at the Optimization Level in the Debug and Optimization tab of the Compiler Options dialog) and the libraries with optimizations (Hint: look for the extra_compiler_options variable in the Software Platform Settings dialog).
 From the Software menu, select Build All User Applications to regenerate the libraries and compile the software applications.
-Note: this will not regenerate the hardware components of your design.

-9. Launch an EDK shell and disassemble your executable into a file.
+Note: this will not regenerate the hardware components of your design. - 9.
+Launch an EDK shell and disassemble your executable into a file.
 Open the disassembled file to determine the address ranges you will profile.
 You will be selecting contiguous address ranges to profile based on function calls.
 Double click the snoopy_O entry in the System Assembly View to edit the parameters.
 Profile the following functions:

 Counter Function

 0 start

 1 exit

 2 crtinit

 3 main

-4 exception_handler
+4 $exception_handler$

 5 interrupt_handler

 6 program_clean

 7 program_init

 8 print

 9 putnum

 10 outbyte

 11 XUartLite_SendByte

 12 XUartLite_RecvByte

 13 All Functions (complete program)